 A definition of gender-based marketing

-Gender has a very specific meaning, which differs to ‘sex’; when we refer to a person’s ‘sex’ we are speaking of their biological sex (i.e. male or female).
-This is strictly physiological, whereas the term ‘gender’ refers to a sociocultural construct.
-While a person’s biological sex is defined at birth, their gender is determined by the different gender roles and behavioral differences between men and women, which are strongly influenced by society and culture.
+Gender has a very specific meaning, which differs to “sex”; when we refer to a person’s “sex” we are speaking of their biological sex (i.e. male or female).
+This is strictly physiological, whereas the term “gender” refers to a sociocultural construct.
+Their gender is determined by the different gender roles and behavioral differences between men and women, which are strongly influenced by society and culture.
 Gender marketing is based on the various properties assigned to men and women, both physical characteristics and interests.

 Gender-specific differences in consumer behavior

-Naturally, everybody goes through a certain decision-making process before deciding to buy a product.
+Research assumes different decision-making processes.
 The purchasing process can be divided into five phases:

-As shown in the above graphic, women tend to go through a spiraling thought process when purchasing items, passing through individual decision phases several times.
-A typically ‘feminine’ approach is to find a perfect solution to their problem.
-A ‘feminine’ decision is usually determined by a detailed list of criteria, which can often change.
-A woman’s decision-making process is usually more complex and lengthier than that of men.
-Ultimately, the product must satisfy the woman’s requirements in as many ways as possible.
-Furthermore, if a woman finds a satisfactory product, they still won’t necessarily buy it straight away: 61% of women visit several stores before making a final decision about their purchase.
+Women tend to often go through a spiraling thought process when purchasing items, passing through individual decision phases several times.
+Their approach is to find a perfect solution to their problem.
+A decision is usually determined by a detailed list of criteria, which can often change.

 How does gender marketing work?